 Carbs get such a bad name these days.
 Count them, the diets will tell you.
 Remember there are good ones and bad ones.
 Or, worst of all, they instruct you to avoid them altogether.
-If the gourmet cupcake trend is indicative of anything, it's a hard backlash against a philosophy that tells us all the sweet, doughy things we love most are nutritionally sinful.
-Let's face it: no one likes to be preached at.
+If the gourmet cupcake trend has been indicative of anything, it's a hard backlash against a philosophy that tells us all the sweet, doughy things we love most are nutritionally sinful.
+Let's face it: foodies don't want to be preached at (unless the sermon comes with artisan-smoked, hand-cut, maple-sugared bacon).
 Orlando residents enjoy warm weather much of the year and as such, may be a little more diet conscious than most, but that doesn't mean they don't appreciate a nice piece of cake.
+Or pie.
+Or bread.
 Where do they go to get it?
 All over!
-For traditional German breads, it's Yalaha Bakery.
+For crusty-perfect breads and rolls, East End Market's Olde Hearth Bread Co.
 For classic, butter-laden French, it's Croissant Gourmet in Winter Park.
-What about Brazilian?
-Try Pao Gostoso.
-Colombian?
 Fortuna Bakery & Cafe keeps locals and tourists covered.
 And for those aforementioned trendy cupcakes?
-Take your pick from Sweet! in Waterford Lakes to Blue Bird Bake Shop in the Audubon Park Garden District to Delightful Treats in the climate-controlled shopper's Mecca of Altamonte Mall.
-An unlikely place to find flaky baklava and real Turkish coffee (brewed by actual Turks), but there you go.
-Orlando is full of surprises.
+Try Blue Bird Bake Shop in the Audubon Park Garden District or switch it up with a new kid on the Corrine Drive block, P is for Pie, where you can enjoy the granny-centric goodness in multiple forms, from pop to whoopie to mason jar and more.

 Brothers Francois and Phillipe Cahagne opened Croissant Gourmet in 2008 and in the time since it has become a local favorite in the walkable window shopper's paradise of Winter Park.
 While lunch time brings in all manner of diners clamoring for specialties like quiche Lorraine and croque monsieur, Croissant Gourmet's bakery is a universal draw, whether you're sitting down to enjoy one of their massive buttery namesakes with a cup of coffee or stopping in for a box of baked goodies to go.
 Favorites here include rich vanilla- or chocolate-filled eclairs, all manner of tarts (from apple Normandy to apricot), coconut and vanilla flans, classic Napoleons, an array of delicious and photogenic macarons and of course, the stars of the show: croissants.
 Stay away if you're on a diet. ((407) 622-7753)

 Nestled in the burgeoning foodie haven of Audubon Park, Blue Bird Bake Shop offers up delightful cupcakes -- scratch-baked from small batches.
 Does this mean your favorite might run out by afternoon?
 Yes.
 Yes, it does.
-All the more reason to try another of the popular varieties offered up every day (there are roughly 25) including chocolate Guinness, apricot ginger, red velvet and vanilla black pepper.
+All the more reason to try another of the popular varieties offered up every day (they have roughly 50 in their overall playbook) including chocolate Guinness, apricot ginger, red velvet and coffee toffee.
 There are plenty of more traditional flavors, as well, along with seasonal and holiday goodies like maple walnut, lime in'd coconut, strawberry lemonade and candy cane.
 Let's be honest: you'll find something you like.
-If cupcakes aren't quite your thing, brownies, scones, muffins and cookies round out the menu, and any will pair delightfully with a cup of organic coffee from Seven Sisters -- another Orlando-based outfit.
-Blue Bird will even grind you a bag to go.
-Cupcakes are $2.75 apiece; $30 per dozen. ((407) 228-3822)
+If cupcakes aren't quite your thing, brownies, scones, whoopie pies, muffins and cookies round out the menu, and any will pair delightfully with a cup of organically grown Top Hat Coffee.
+Be on the lookout for Cupcake Happy Hours when cupcakes go for just $2 apiece! ((407) 228-3822)

 About A.D.
 Thompson